Using ‘bald’ in an insult is sex-related harassment, Employment Tribunal finds – Update

 The Respondents submitted to the Judge that females can also be bald and suffer from hair loss (which, coincidentally, has been a topic of public attention following the recent controversy surrounding this year’s Academy Awards ceremony).
 As such, the Respondents submitted that the comment made by Mr. King was not related to Mr. Finn’s sex and therefore could not amount to harassment.

 The Judge found in favour of Mr. Finn by stating that men are much more likely to suffer from baldness and therefore, the comment made by Mr. King was related to Mr Finn’s sex.
 Employment Judge Brain made the following observation when giving his Judgment:

 “…as all three members of the Tribunal will vouchsafe, baldness is much more prevalent in men than women.
 We find it to be inherently related to sex.”

-If you believe that you are suffering from harassment at work, or if you are an employer who would like to take advice about how to prevent harassment within the workplace, you can contact George Mushahwar by phone on 01695 574201 or by email at [email protected] for further advice and information.
+If you believe that you are suffering from harassment at work, or if you are an employer who would like to take advice about how to prevent harassment within the workplace, you can contact employment law expert George Mushahwar by phone on 01695 574201 or by email at email@example.com for further advice and information.